Mr-1504/fashion-sales-management-web-application/README.md

 ## Usage

-1. Open a web browser and navigate to `http://localhost:5000`.
+1. Open a web browser.
 2. Log in using Admin or Employee credentials.
 3. Use the dashboard to manage products, customers, and orders.
 4. Generate reports for sales analysis.